-The historic candidacy of Senator Kamala Harris for the vice presidency inspired today’s post.
+The historic election of Kamala Harris as Vice President of the United States inspired this post.

 Harris herself tells us to pronounce it like comma-la, “like the punctuation mark.”